Affordable Indoor Window Inserts Promote Energy Efficiency

 Homeowners seeking ways to improve energy efficiency and reduce heating and cooling costs now have an interesting alternative to costly replacement windows—interior storm windows.

 In 2010, Portland, OR-based Indow Windows began manufacturing its acrylic window inserts as an alternative to conventional double-hung replacement windows.
 Founder and CEO Sam Pardue developed the product in direct response to a personal need: “I wanted to find a better window insulation solution for my own home,” he explains, noting that even expensive wood replacement windows didn’t look as good as the windows he already had.

 Used in combination with existing windows, the interior inserts provide insulation and energy savings comparable to double-pane or triple-pane windows.
-An independent test study conducted by Portland State University found that Indow Windows almost double the R-value of a single-pane window.
+An independent test study conducted by Portland State University found that Indow Windows all but double the R-value of a single-pane window.

 Window inserts, also called interior storm windows, are a cost-effective way of reducing energy loss while preserving the look of a home’s existing windows.
 Typical double-hung replacements cost between $500 a $900; a comparable insert from Indow Windows costs about $250.

 “Indow Windows cost half of a typical acrylic replacement window, and a quarter of a typical wood replacement window, but save a comparable amount of energy, so in many cases they will be more cost-effective than replacement windows,” Pardue states.
 Inserts also reduce exterior noise by up to 50%.